--You transfer from one school to another primarily for athletic reasons.

--You were not enrolled in your present high school last semester or at a junior high school from which your high school receives its students unless:

-- a) You are entering the 9th grade for the first time. - b) You are transferring from a school district or territory with a bona fide move by your parents. - c) You are a ward of the court. - d) You are an orphan. - e) You transfer to reside with a parent. - f) Your former school closed. - g) Your former school is not accredited by the state accrediting agency in the state where the school is located. - h) Your transfer was pursuant to school board mandate for redistricting.

-- i) You enrolled and/or attended, in error, a wrong school. - j) You transferred from a correctional school. - k) You are emancipated. - You did not participate in any contests as a representative of another school during the preceding 365 days. - m) You return to an IHSAA member school from a nonmember school and reside with the same parent/s or guardian/s. - Nou transfer to a member boarding school with a corresponding move from the residence of your parent/s, or you transfer from a member boarding school with a corresponding move to the residence of your parent/s. - o) You are a qualified, foreign exchange student attending under an approved CSIET program.
+- a.
+You transfer from one school to another primarily for athletic reasons. - b.
+You were not enrolled in your present high school last semester or at a junior high school from which your high school receives its students unless: - i) You are entering the 9th grade for the first time. - ii) You are transferring from a school district or territory with a bona fide move by your parents. - iii) You are a ward of the court. - iv) You are an orphan. - v) You transfer to reside with a parent. - vi) Your former school closed. - vii) Your former school is not accredited by the state accrediting agency in the state where the school is located. - viii) Your transfer was pursuant to school board mandate for redistricting. - ix) You enrolled and/or attended, in error, a wrong school. - x) You transferred from a correctional school. - xi) You are emancipated. - xii) You did not participate in any contests as a representative of another school during the preceding 365 days. - xiii)You return to an IHSAA member school from a nonmember school and reside with the same parent/s or guardian/s. - xiv) You transfer to a member boarding school with a corresponding move from the residence of your parent/s, or you transfer from a member boarding school with a corresponding move to the residence of your parent/s.

+xv) You are a qualified, foreign exchange student attending under an approved CSIET program.